sanket2385/micro-agile/README.md

 A 1-2 hour meeting at the start of the sprint.
 Two, sometimes three parts:

-1) Stakeholders & team - discuss the priorities for the sprint
+1. Stakeholders & team - discuss the priorities for the sprint
-2) Team - discuss how they will go about tasks.
+2. Team - discuss how they will go about tasks.
-3) Product manager & stakeholders - confirm priorities with stakeholders after team estimations and discussion.
+3. Product manager & stakeholders - confirm priorities with stakeholders after team estimations and discussion.
 This can be a quick 5 minute check-in.

+__Estimates:__

-__Estimates:__ teams can provide estimates to tasks if they wish.
+Teams can provide estimates to tasks if they wish.
 Estimates can help to measure a team's velocity (user story points are best for this) and can help with planning and communicating expectations to stakeholders (sometimes time based estimates are useful here).

 __Goals & Milestones:__

-1) Sprint-goals: span one or multiple sprints (e.g )
+1. Sprint-goals: span one or multiple sprints (e.g )
-2) Team goals: specific goals for team members (e.g learn React.js)
+2. Team goals: specific goals for team members (e.g learn React.js)
-3) Milestones: more major and often time-bound, can tie-in to larger business milestones (e.g launch new homepage and PR campaign)
+3. Milestones: more major and often time-bound, can tie-in to larger business milestones (e.g launch new homepage and PR campaign)

 ### Sprint Demo Meeting